architag5/architag5.github.io/readme.txt

 6. Is there anything special we need to know in order to run your code?
 I have published my website to https://architag5.github.io/ .
 Feel free to pull up my site with that link or using the files!

+Explanation for validation:
+- For the W3C validation checker, I had CSS errors and warnings from Bootstrap and not my own styling sheet(My *global-style.css* was validated!).
+Just wanted to point that out, since I can't correct the Bootstrap errors and warnings.
+- For the AChecker: I listed the reasons as to why I didn't fix the potential problems
+    - Index page: Many of the potential problems were talking about the comments I used to cite my sources, the formatting of the Bootstrap stylesheet, and the scripts.
+    - About Me page: Most of the potential problems were talking about the color of my image, a longer alt(even though the guidelines say it shouldn't be lengthy), my comments I used to cite sources, and the navbar's linking and bootstrap sources.
+    - Resume page: Most of the potential problems were linked to the Source comments.
+    - Contact page: Most of the potential problems were addressing the Source comment citations and how the nav bar from bootstrap doesn't have meaningful text.